GASS Iron Condor Strategy

 GASS (StealthGas Inc.), in the Industrials sector, (Marine Shipping industry), listed on NASDAQ.

-StealthGas Inc., together with its subsidiaries, provides seaborne transportation services to liquefied petroleum gas (LPG) producers and users internationally.
-It also provides crude oil and natural gas.
-The company's carriers carry various petroleum gas products in liquefied form, including propane, butane, butadiene, isopropane, propylene, and vinyl chloride monomer; and refined petroleum products, such as gasoline, diesel, fuel oil, and jet fuel, as well as edible oils and chemicals.
-As of December 31, 2021, it had a fleet of 44 LPG carriers with a total capacity of 389,426 cubic meters; three medium range product carriers with a total capacity of 140,000 deadweight tons (dwt); and one Aframax crude oil tanker with a total capacity of 115,804 dwt.
+StealthGas Inc., together with its subsidiaries, provides seaborne transportation services to liquefied petroleum gas (LPG) producers and users worldwide.
+The company’s LPG carriers carry various petroleum gas products in liquefied form, including propane, butane, butadiene, isopropane, propylene, and vinyl chloride monomer, as well as ammonia.
+It also offers crude oil and natural gas.
+The company operates a fleet of 31 LPG carries, including three JV vessels.
 StealthGas Inc. was incorporated in 2004 and is based in Athens, Greece.

 A beta of 0.25 indicates GASS has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
-The trailing P/E of 6.01 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+The trailing P/E of 5.20 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+GASS pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on GASS?